advancedresearch/advancedresearch.github.io/blog/2021-10-29-the-anti-thoth-argument.md

 ### Parallels of gender inequality

-Toth was credited all forms of knowledge in ancient Egypt, similar to Pythagoras in ancient Greece.
+Thoth was credited all forms of knowledge in ancient Egypt, similar to Pythagoras in ancient Greece.
 There is a striking parallel between the two and how they are related to [Seshat](https://en.wikipedia.org/wiki/Seshat) and [Theano](https://en.wikipedia.org/wiki/Theano_(philosopher)) respectively.

-Both Toth and Pythagoras were credited inventions of knowledge without evidence.
+Both Thoth and Pythagoras were credited inventions of knowledge without evidence.
 For example, in case of Pythagoras, there is no historical evidence that the [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem#History) was discovered by him.
 You can read more about the false glorification of Pythagoras [here](https://plato.stanford.edu/entries/pythagoras/).

 One might think that this happened due to their high status in history, but this effect happened biased toward male avatars compared to female avatars.

-- Seshat was an older deity than Toth, but ended up as daughter or sometimes wife to Toth in the mythology over time
+- Seshat was an older deity than Thoth, but ended up as daughter or sometimes wife to Thoth in the mythology over time
 - Theano wrote, unlike Pythagoras, but has been called the wife of Pythagoras (which she might not be)

 The interesting parallel here is that when credit is unjustified, it is more likely to be attributed males than females.